-All current UC medical plans will be available in 2016.
+All current UC medical plans will be available in 2017.
 UC employees and retirees continue to have a broad choice of plan designs and providers — including UC medical center doctors, hospitals and medical groups — to fit their needs.
-And UC continues to cover most of the cost of the premiums.
+UC continues to cover most of the cost of the premiums.

 Some plans have additional changes specific to the plan.
 Visit your medical plan's page for the details: